 This course examines the genealogy of fanaticism as a political concept.
 Who are political fanatics?
 What are the political (and psychological) consequences to "us" in labeling others as "fanatics"?
 How might we distinguish between fundamentalism and fanaticism?
 Is fanaticism necessary to define the limits of toleration or representation or an open civil society?
 Is fanaticism always dangerous to democratic politics, or can it be usefully employed to reshape that politics?
 This course will use these questions to explore fanaticism and its critiques, especially as the concept developed in relation to the history of liberal democracy.
 The first section of the course examines the problem of identity and fanaticism, exploring the practical and conceptual costs of asking, “Who is a fanatic?”
 The second section of the course traces the political anxiety raised by fanaticism, engaging European Enlightenment debates on representation, rationality, and public passions.
 The third section of the course questions the traditionally perceived dangers of fanaticism to democratic politics, and whether fanaticism can be better conceived as a mode of political practice – a way of doing politics.
 Ultimately these inquiries are designed to test our assumptions about what fanaticism is as a political idea and how it operates in contemporary political thought.
 This course fulfills the requirement of an advanced seminar in Political Science.

 Requisite: One course in political or social theory.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Poe.2014-15: Offered in Spring 2015
+Omitted 2016-17.
+Professor Poe.2015-16: Not offered

-(Offered as POSC 403 [CP, IL, SC] and ASLC 403 [C].)
-After three decades of unprecedented economic growth, China is facing a new phase of development in which social policy issues such as healthcare, social security, and environmental degradation are taking center stage in the national dialogue.
+(Offered as POSC 403 [IL, SC] and ASLC 403 [C]) After three decades of unprecedented economic growth, China is facing a new phase of development in which social policy issues such as healthcare, social security, and environmental degradation are taking center stage in the national dialogue.
 This course will provide students with the substantive knowledge and analytical tools to critically examine these issues, evaluate current policies, and propose feasible alternatives within the Chinese context.
 The semester begins with an overview of state-society relations in contemporary China, including the processes of policy design and implementation.
 The Chinese government emphasizes an experimentalist approach to policymaking, resulting in an important role for research, think tanks, and policy evaluation tools in the development of policy.
 Then, the course will examine the major social policy areas in China: health, education, poverty alleviation, social security, and environmental policy.
 Throughout the semester, students will also learn the tools of policy analysis, which they will employ in an independent research project on a policy problem in China.
 This course will enable students to think about social policy design and implementation in the context of the challenges inherent to a non-democratic, developing country with pervasive corruption and weak legal institutions.
 Thus, this course would be of interest to students seeking to study Chinese politics at an advanced level or those who plan to pursue a career in social policy and development more broadly.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 15 students.
 Spring semester.
-Professor Bumiller.2014-15: Not offered
+Professor Bumiller.2015-16: Offered in Spring 2016

 [SC] “Globalization” can mean many things.
 To some, it means equal integration of individual societies into worldwide political, economic and cultural processes.
 To others it means accentuated uneven economic development, accompanied by cultural imperialism, which merely exaggerates the political dependence of “peripheral” on “core” societies.
 For still others, globalization is shorthand for the social and cultural changes that follow when societies become linked with and, in an escalating way, dependent upon the world capitalist market.
 The idea that underlies these multiple meanings of globalization is the radical intensification of worldwide social relations and the lifting of social activities out of local and national conditions.
 The course will examine the major theoretical discourses raised by this idea, such as (1) the effect of globalizing material production on the formation of post-liberal democracy, (2) the nexus between globalizing cultural production and the politics of cosmopolitanism and “otherness,” (3) the impact of globalizing communication technologies and mass consumerism on the formation of transnational “gated class communities,” and (4) the relationship between the globalization of transnational class conflicts/interests/identities and transnational governance.
 We will also explore the connection between “late global capitalism” and liberal arts education in legitimizing the current global class dynamics.
 This course fulfills the requirement of an advanced seminar in Political Science.

 Requisite: Two of POSC 213, 232, 244, 312, 320, 332, 345, 468, and 489 or their equivalent.
 Limited to 20 students.
-Omitted 2015-16.
-Professor Machala.2014-15: Not offered
+Omitted 2016-17.
+Professor Machala.2015-16: Not offered

 [PT] Should Marx be given yet another chance?
 Is there anything left to gain by returning to texts whose earnest exegesis has occupied countless interpreters, both friendly and hostile, for generations?
 Has Marx’s credibility survived the global debacle of those regimes and movements which drew inspiration from his work, however poorly they understood it?
 Or, conversely, have we entered a new era in which post-Marxism has joined a host of other “post-”phenomena?
 This seminar will deal with these and related questions in the context of a close and critical reading of Marx’s texts.
 The main themes we will discuss include Marx’s conception of capitalist modernity, material and intellectual production, power, class conflicts and social consciousness, and his critique of alienation, bourgeois freedom and representative democracy.
 We will also examine Marx’s theories of historical progress, capitalist exploitation, globalization and human emancipation.
 This course fulfills the requirement for an advanced seminar in Political Science.

 Requisite: Two of POSC 213, 413, 480.
-Limited to 15 students.
-Omitted 2015-16.
-Professor Machala.2014-15: Not offered
+Omitted 2016-17.
+Professor Machala.2015-16: Offered in Fall 2015

 (Offered as POSC 467 [SC] and SWAG 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
 Social movements have strengthened democratic processes by forming or allying with political parties and thereby contributed to the growth of a multi-party system.
 They have increased the political power of previously marginalized and underprivileged groups and pressured the state to address social inequalities.
 However conservative religious movements and civil society organizations have threatened minority rights and undermined secular, democratic principles.
 During the semester, we will interact through internet technology with students, scholars and community organizers in India.
 This seminar counts as an advanced seminar in Political Science.

 Requisite: Prior course work in Political Science.
 Not open to first-year students.
 Limited to 15 students.
-Omitted 2015-16.
+Spring semester.
 Professor Basu.

 Requisite: One introductory Political Science course or its equivalent.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Bumiller.2014-15: Offered in Fall 2014
+Fall semester.
+Professor Bumiller.2015-16: Not offered

 [G] When Mikhail Gorbachev became its leader in 1985, the Soviet Union, while plagued by internal and external troubles, was still one of the world’s two superpowers.
 By 1991, the cold war was over, and on the day he left the Kremlin for the last time, December 25, 1991, the USSR ceased to exist.
 Of course, Gorbachev was not solely responsible for this upheaval.
 Developments in the USSR and the world prepared the way.
 But he set decisive change in motion, and no one else in the Soviet leadership would have done so.
 This course is therefore a case study of the impact of personality on politics, but also of the limits of that impact, and of the importance of other causes (economic, political, social, ideological, international) of events that changed the world.
 This course fulfills the requirement for an advanced seminar in Political Science.